What is Exservan and how is it used?

 The mechanism by which riluzole exerts its therapeutic effects in patients with ALS is unknown.

-The clinical pharmacodynamics of riluzole has not been determined in humans.
+The clinical pharmacodynamics of riluzole have not been determined in humans.

 A pharmacokinetic study in healthy adult subjects under fasting conditions at 50 mg dose level demonstrated similar bioavailability for riluzole from EXSERVAN and riluzole tablets.
 Table 2 displays the pharmacokinetic parameters of riluzole.